 It is imperative to consider two elements of potential failure: lack of lubrication and overlubrication.

-The appropriate amount of lubrication is important.
-If a bearing is overlubricated, the bearing element or cage can be pushed (pressed) excessively by the lubricant causing additional wear of the bearing.
+The appropriate amount of lubrication is critical.
+If a bearing is overlubricated, the bearing element or cage can be pushed (pressed) excessively by the lubricant, causing additional wear of the bearing.
 Too much lubricant causes churning and fluid friction.
-The heat from the fluid friction, coupled with the squeezing effect of churning, serves to drive the oil of the thickener prematurely, the oil dissipates through the seals and into the housing, and is lost.
+The heat from the fluid friction, coupled with the squeezing effect of churning, serves to drive the oil of the thickener prematurely; the oil dissipates through the seals and into the housing, and is lost.

-On the other hand, if there is not enough lubricant, the bearing will rub on the solid surface, again causing friction and wear on the bearings.
-Either case is detrimental to the life of the bearing.
-Using airborne/structure-borne ultrasound takes the guesswork out of lubrication.
+On the other hand, if there is not enough lubricant, the bearing will rub on the solid surface, causing friction and wear on the bearings.
+Either case is detrimental to the life of the bearing, but using airborne/structure-borne ultrasound takes the guesswork out of lubrication.

-As with any technology, there is no one-size-fits-all application procedure.
+As with any technology, no one-size-fits-all application procedure exists.
 For example, there are some limitations of estimated regrease intervals/volumes using standard equations.
-One of the problems with time-interval lubrications is that there are different applications for different bearings, which vary among facilities.
+One of the problems with time-interval lubrications is the different applications for different bearings, which varies among facilities.

-For example, a food-processing plant may use an application in which machinery is steamed down every day for cleaning.
-Another facility might not follow the same procedure because it may operate in a different environment that does not require cleaning as frequently, while another might have many airborne particulates that could contaminate the bearing.
-Because of this kind of variability, one can only guess what the lubrication cycle should be.
+A food-processing plant, for example, may use an application in which machinery is steamed down every day for cleaning.
+Another facility might not follow the same procedure if it operates in a different environment that does not require cleaning as frequently, and yet another might have many airborne particulates that could contaminate the bearing.
+Due to this amount of variability, one can only guess what the lubrication cycle should be.
 It depends on what a facility is producing and under what situations the machinery is operating.

 Additionally, there are some considerations regarding where, when and how an ultrasonic approach can be used.
-For example, if a facility approaches lubrication haphazardly, in a disorganized fashion, or relies solely on sound quality as a determining factor, the effectiveness of the program can be compromised.
+If a facility approaches lubrication haphazardly, in a disorganized fashion or relies solely on sound quality as a determining factor, the effectiveness of the program can be compromised.
 One needs to track bearing condition over time, setting baseline levels and determining dB changes over that baseline to indicate the need to lubricate or not.
 Such a program helps personnel understand exactly what they are looking at.